salsita/wrapperElement/README.md

 </wrap>
 ```

-wrapperElement is a superabstract non-invasive CSS layout building block.
+`<wrap>` is a superabstract non-invasive CSS layout building block.

 It's very compatible (isn't flexbox) and by design keeps a small yet highly reusable set of features.
 It's intention is to simplify common CSS core prototyping patterns, like aligning icons with text or input fields and positioning itself and its contents.